allisonchuu/lightyourfuture/README.md

 <img src="assets/pixilart.png" width="45" alt="PixilArt"/>
 </p>

+- **HTML/CSS and Javascript** - Our team used these tools to build and style our website that hosts the Unity WebPlayer.

+- **Unity/C#** - Our game was made using Unity and C# and then exported into a web player format to be included into our website.

+- **Procreate/PixilArt** - Our team was able to create most of the graphics seen in LYF with Procreate and PixilArt.

 ## about us

 *Get to know more about the team behind Light Your Future!*

-- 🐶 Allison Chu - "Hi!
+- 🐶 **Allison Chu** - "Hi!
 I'm a current student at University of California, Riverside, studying Neuroscience with a Computer Science Minor.
 I have a passion for web design and front-end development.
+I contributed to this project by helping build the website and create the money/obstacle icons in the game.
 Fun Fact: I have a cute pup named Morty(ig:@mortythemaltipoo)"